This document describes the current configuration and default Brief Record Level rule being used in the Alliance NZ account.

 - If you search in Alma Sets in the IZ and NZ, you can successfully search for the records by the corresponding brief level.

-However, the NZ Brief Level Rule "OCA Brief 2016a" was present in the Metadata Editor (in the "Brief level rules" list).
-I was able to duplicate the NZ rule (I named the copy "Copy Of OCA Brief 2016a") and that copy the rule was available in the dropdown list of options for the default Brief Level Rule (see the "Setting the Default Brief Level Rule" paragraph above.
-I set my institution's default Brief Level Rule to use the copy of the NZ rule and the assumption is that Alma will use that rule when records are loaded into the IZ (assumption needs to be confirmed in August 2016).
+However, the NZ Brief Level Rule "OCA Brief 2016a" is present in the Metadata Editor (in the "Brief level rules" list).
+Members can duplicate the NZ rule (it is recommended to name this copy "Copy Of OCA Brief 2016a").
+The copy will then be available in the dropdown list of options for the default Brief Level Rule (see the "Setting the Default Brief Level Rule" paragraph above.)

 FAQ on Brief Level Rule in IZ